 - Statement processing and mail processing system (GoPrint™)

 Buzzwords: Systems Architect, Data Architect, Project Architect, Real-Time Computing, Electronic Engineering, Data Analytics, .NET, C#, SQL, Visual Basic, Access VBA, Excel VBA, Clipper, LabView, ComponentOne

 I was the Senior Solutions Architect for upstream applications during 8 years coincident with Barack Obama's presidency.
 Coincident?
-I think so. projects focused on C#, SQL, VBA.
+I think so.
+Projects focused on C#, SQL, and VBA.
 While at Southwestern Energy, I developed or co-developed:

 - Production surveillance and optimization (ProWELL+)

 - Geosteering integration and analysis (Upstream Integrated Toolbox)

 - 24/7 drilling operations (Rig Data Integration – RDI2)

 - Real-time drilling aggregation and analytics (Rig Data Intelligence – RDI3)

 - Drilling and completions asset allocation and scheduling (Dev Schedule)